Morton gets 10th win, Rays beat Yankees 2-1

 ST. PETERSBURG, Fla.
-(AP) — Charlie Morton struck out 10 in 5 2/3 innings to help the Tampa Bay Rays split a four-games series with the AL East-leading New Yok Yankees, 2-1 on Sunday.
+(AP) — Charlie Morton came up big again for the Tampa Bay Rays.

+He struck out 10 in 5 2/3 innings to help the Rays split a four-game series with the AL East-leading New Yok Yankees, 2-1 on Sunday.

 Morton (10-2) allowed one run, five hits and one walk in lowering his AL-best ERA to 2.32.
 The AL All-Star has given up two or fewer runs in 15 of 19 starts.